 Any complaints made to us about the processing of personal data are to be passed, immediately, to the Data Protection Officer.
-This includes
+This includes complaints from data subjects and information requests or correspondence from the Information Commissioner's Office

 21. International transfer